John Peter Galanis: 1980s

+Tax shelter fraud

 On May 12, 1987, Galanis was charged in separate federal and state cases in Manhattan with stealing more than $115 million from investors and cheating the government of millions of dollars in false tax deductions.

 Galanis was promoting a tax shelter.

 In the federal case, as announced by then United States Attorney Rudolph W. Giuliani in Manhattan, involved "a massive racketeering scheme" with Galanis operating a tax shelter program that obtained about $40 million from about 2,500 investors.
 Giuliani called Galanis "a career white-collar criminal."
 The scheme was this: Galanis's company lent the investors $4 for each $1 they invested and told them that they were eligible to deduct four times their actual investment on their taxes.
 However, the loans were fabricated.

 In the New York state case, Galanis was charged with selling real-estate tax shelters involving the Nashua Trust Company, which was said to be acquiring and developing non-casino hotels in Atlantic City.
 None of that work ever happened.
 As many as 1,400 investors entrusted Galanis with $75 million.
 The cash was used to pay other debts with $6 million going to Galanis's family.
-Comedic film actor Eddie Murphy was an investor with Galanis.
+Comedy film actor Eddie Murphy was an investor with Galanis.